Laws of Motion MCQ for NEET

 Option b – momentum

-(a) the balanced force applied
+(a) balanced force applied

-(b) applied unbalanced force in the direction of the force
+(b) unbalanced force in the same direction

-(c) the time during which the force is applied
+(c) duration for which force is applied

-(a) Zero
+(a) zero

 (b) 10 N